 Ginger lovers will find this to be an ideal detox tea.
 Even people who generally dislike spicy foods (including those heavy in ginger or turmeric) tend to love this balanced blend.

 Heads up: If you drink it slowly, the last few sips will be thicker and stronger, as the turmeric will begin to sink to the bottom.
 Also, it's usually good for two infusions.

 It is intended as an "everyday" detox tea, and it has well-designed packaging that makes it a good option for a gifting.
-It would make the perfect foundation for a "detox home spa" gift basket.
+It can also be a foundation for a "detox home spa" gift basket.

-This is one of the most widely available and most respected herbal detox blends on the market.
-It is available in regular EveryDay Detox and in Lemon EveryDay Detox.
-Both blends taste better than you'd guess a detox tea might taste.
+Traditional Medicinals' EveryDay Detox Tea is one of the most widely available and most respected herbal detox blends on the market.
+It is available in regular EveryDay Detox, in Lemon EveryDay Detox, and Schisandra Berry EveryDay Detox.
+All three blends taste better than you'd guess a detox tea might taste.

 While Organic Lemon EveryDay Detox is also formulated for liver protection, it is based on traditional European herbalism rather than traditional Chinese medicine.
 It includes burdock, stinging nettle, and cleavers.
 It has a bittersweet, lemony flavor.

 Not easy to find in stores